mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 ![travel_personality_quiz_fsm_updated](./travel_personality_quiz_fsm_updated.svg)

-All we did here is removing the two self-loop transitions from the `PEND` and `SAY` states to stop the robot from looking at a person while the FSM is in those states.
+All we did here is remove the two self-loop transitions from the `PEND` and `SAY` states to stop the robot from looking at a person while the FSM is in those states.

 <!-- I'll leave updating this FSM to support the other two additional behaviors as an exercise.
 Try it! -->